High School Students

 Starting at Jefferson makes sense

-Whether you plan to complete a bachelor’s degree or a two-year, career-ready program, Jefferson is a smart bet.
+If you want to earn a bachelor's degree or complete a two-year, career-focused program, Jefferson is a great choice.

 Jefferson’s low tuition, financial aid, and generous scholarships make college affordable.
 Start here and transfer to a four-year school to stretch your college budget.

 You won’t miss out on anything.
-Full-time Jefferson students can live on campus, and sports, clubs, arts, and leadership programs are open to everyone.
+Full-time Jefferson students can live on campus.
+Everyone can take part in sports, clubs, arts, and leadership programs.

 Plus, small classes (averaging just 17 students) mean faculty get to know you as an individual, not just a number.
 They support your success.